-Council will review key risks with risk owners and key stakeholders every 6 months.
-This review process will be coordinated and overseen by the Risk and Compliance Program.
+The Risk and Compliance Program will facilitate the review of key strategic risks with risk owners and key stakeholders every 6 months.
+Based on this review, Council's strategic risk profile will be produced and presented to ELT, the ARC and to Council.

-Based on this 6-month review, Council's risk profile will be produced and reported, at a directorate level and at a consolidated Council-wide level.
-The risk profile reporting will include heat maps to illustrate key risks that are of the greatest concern for Council.
+The Risk and Compliance Program will facilitate the review of key operational risks with risk owners and key stakeholders annually.
+Based on this review, Council's operational risk profile will be produced and reported, at a directorate level and at a consolidated Council-wide level, and be presented to ELT and the ARC.
+The operational risk profile reporting will include heat maps to illustrate key risks that are of the greatest concern for Council.